sqlkata/docs/cte.md

 ```

 ## WithRaw
-You can use the `WithRaw` method if you want to pass an Sql Expression.
+You can use the `WithRaw` method if you want to pass a raw Sql Expression.

 ```cs
 var query = new Query("Posts")